 Officials say Mutassim Gaddafi, one of ousted leader’s sons, was detained in Sirte and is now in Benghazi.

-NTC military commanders said on Monday that they were encountering pockets of resistance in the town, located about 170km southeast of Tripoli.
-But they said they had claimed about 95 per cent of it.
+NTC military commanders said they encountered heavy resistance from Gaddafi loyalists in the town, located about 170km southeast of Tripoli, on Sunday.

 |Click here for more of Al Jazeera’s special coverage|